panguojun/Coordinate-System/README.md

 ### Velocity vector in polar coordinates (circular motion)
 ````
 vec3 v(0.0, w, 0);
-vec3 dv = (c2* v - c1 * v) ; // Instead, observe the velocity vector in the global coordinate system and differentiate the velocity
+vec3 dv = (v * c2 - v * c1) ; // Instead, observe the velocity vector in the global coordinate system and differentiate the velocity
 vec3 a = dv / dt; // the time derivative of the vector, the acceleration
 ````